nickatnight/cookiecutter-fastapi-backend/docs/source/project_features/deployments/digitalocean.rst

 This creates app based on the spec file ``digitalocean.yaml`` at the root of the project.
 The services will get created, but will fail deployment, which is expected.
 They fail because we've deployed the app from the CLI without any of the environment variables.

-Ensure the following variables are in the Apps Environment Variables:
+Ensure the following variables are in the Apps Environment Variables, and in your GitHub repository secrets:

 - ``POSTGRES_USER``
 - ``POSTGRES_PASSWORD``